odys-z/x-visual/examples/README.md

 # The Sample Applications

-Sample Applications based on x-visual must keeping [ECS](https://en.wikipedia.org/wiki/Entity_component_system) pattern in mind - essentially x-visual is inspired by this ideal.
+Applications based on x-visual must keeping [ECS](https://en.wikipedia.org/wiki/Entity_component_system) pattern in mind - essentially x-visual is inspired by this ideal.

 ## Hello XWorld